 GEYA RCD product line includes Residual-current devices (RCD), Earth leakage current circuit breakers (ELCB), RCD devices with overcurrent protection (RCBO), and the full range of leakage current protection circuits breakers.

 What is a Circuit Breaker?

 A circuit breaker is just one of the electrical devices that functions mechanically to safeguard an electrical current from an overload or short circuit harm.
-Its primary purpose is to stop the flow of current when it identifies a defect.
+Its primary purpose is to stop the current flow when it identifies a defect.
 Unlike switchgear, which only works once before being replaced, you may reconfigure a circuit breaker (manually and automatically) to return to its standard functionality.

 Circuit breakers come in various sizes, ranging from tiny devices that safeguard low-current circuits or single domestic appliances to massive power supply systems that protect high-voltage circuits that supply an entire community.
-OCPD (Over Current Protection Device) is a common acronym for the fundamental operation of a fuse box, or fuses, as an automated mechanism of eliminating power from a flawed system.
+OCPD (Over Current Protection Device) is a common acronym for the fundamental operation of a fuse box, or fuses, as an automated mechanism for eliminating power from a flawed system.

 What is a Residual Current Circuit Breaker (RCCB)?